How to Open Big CSV Files – an Ultimate Guide

 -

-Configure Import Settings: Choose 'Replace spreadsheet' to overwrite the current sheet, and select the appropriate separator type (Comma for CSV), then Click 'Import Data'.
+Configure Import Settings: Choose 'Replace spreadsheet' to overwrite the current sheet, and select the appropriate separator type (Comma for CSV), then click 'Import Data'.

 III.
-Powerful Text Editors for Opening Large CSV Files
+Text Editors

 A. EmEditor